 63W is the empty seasonal stone train that originates at H&K's Dagsboro Materials in Millsboro, De, and passes through the terminals of Harrington, Edgemoor and Abrams before arriving at its destination of H&K's Birdsboro Materials in Birdsboro, Pa.
 The train utilizes the power and cars off of 62W and generally returns empty tracing 62Ws routing twice per week during the stone shipping season.
 The train's call time is dependent on when 62W arrived at Millsboro and when the stone cars are finished being unloaded.
 Due to weather and other circumstances, 63W does not always return empty the evening following the morning of 62W's arrival.

-568 and 852 are a couple of the loaded coal trains that operate on the Delmarva Peninsula to NRG's Indian River Generating Station.
-The trains typically feature two NS six axle road units and 105 loaded coal cars of NS or private ownership, and Indian River currently receives 50 to 60 of these trains per year.
+568 is a loaded coal train that operates on the Delmarva Peninsula to NRG's Indian River Generating Station.
+The trains typically feature two NS six axle road units and 105 loaded coal cars of NS or private ownership, and Indian River currently receives 30 to 50 of these trains per year.
 The trains originate from coal mines in the Monongahela coal fields of Pennsylvania and West Virginia, the West Virginia coal fields of Bluefield and even as far away as Wyoming's Powder RIver Basin.
 Though these are the current symbols being used for the trains, they change wildy and often.
 Once arrived at Enola from their points of origin, the trains are called out of Enola any night of the week between 1800 and 2359 and travel the Port Road Branch to Perryville, Md, Amtrak's Northeast Corridor north to Newark, De, the Delmarva Secondary south to Harrington and the Indian River Secondary to the generating station.
 Since they are usually following 12G on its days of operation and are busy passing other trains en route, they rarely make it to Indian River without being recrewed somewhere between Clayton and Houston on their routing.
 The empty counterparts to the loaded trains operate once the loaded train has been dumped or another set of hoppers from a previous loaded train is ready to go at Indian River.
-Their symbols also vary frequently and wildy, and though 567 and 897 continue to be used, other symbols in the 800-series may be used as well.
+Their symbols also vary frequently and wildy, and while 567 is most often used, other symbols in the 800-series may be used as well.
 The empty trains are usually called between 2000 and 2359 at Harrington, and the crew must taxi down and make up their train before heading west for Enola.

 K62, K58 and K44 are NS' Edgemoor yard jobs.
 The K62 works daily in the morning hours while the K58 works daily in the afternoon hours, starting at 1500.
 Though the jobs are daily, they are covered by relief crew K52 on certain days of the week, so the K52 symbol may be used in their placed on those days.
 The K44 is the evening yard job, on duty at 2000.
 All of the jobs can be employed in any type of duty switching cars and making up trains around Edgemoor, the Northeast Corridor and the Port of Wilmington.